Arad7/Domino-Game/README.md

 # Domino game

 ## Introduction
-This is a human-versus-computer-player game of dominoes.
-A Domino has two sides and a number between 0 and 6 on each side.
-There are only one variation of each domino, and there are 28 dominos total.
-Each player starts the game with seven dominoes; the remaining 14 are in the boneyard (the deck).
-On each turn, the player downs a single domino, matching the configuration on the table, while a 0 or blank in the GUI version is used as a wild card.
-If the player has a domino, that can extend the line of play. in either direction, they put it down, and their turn ends.
-If the player does not have a domino able to extend the line of play, They must pick one up from the boneyard and continue to do so until Either a matching domino is found or the boneyard is empty.
-If the player has a domino able to extend the line of play, they cannot pick any pieces from the boneyard.
-If the boneyard is empty and the player cannot extend the line of play, they end their turn.

-### Winning
-The game ends when the boneyard is empty and either
-– The current player places their last domino.
-– Both players have taken a turn without placing a domino.
-• At the end of the game, the dots on each player’s dominos are counted and the player with the lower total wins.
-(This means that is one player ends the game without any dominos, they’re pretty much guaranteed to be the winner.)
-If both players have the same number of dots, the player who last played a domino is the winner.

-The part "The current player places their last domino." means that there could be a scenario where humans have one card, there is one card in the boneyard, and a computer has 0 cards.
-In this scenario, if a human plays his card (and stays with 0), the game is not over. because there is still one more card in the boneyard.
-Since the computer has no cards, it takes the cards from the boneyard.
-If the computer can play this card, he wins. as according to the rules: "If the player does not have a domino able to extend the line of play.
-They must pick one up from the boneyard and continue to do so".
-Because it is technically still a computer game, it wins.

-### GUI Specifics:
-To play a tile, the user needs to click on the tile.
-Then he can choose if The user wants to play the tile from the left or from the right through the buttons at the top.If nothing is pressed, it will play what the bottle is currently on.
-If the move is not legal, nothing will happen.
-If a user wants to flip the tile (switch the sides), he can do it in two ways :)
-Option one: click on the tile and click "flip sides."
-Option 2: double-click in the tile he wants to flip.
-Both options will reset the selected tile to null.
-If you can play a tile, you must do so.
-If you cannot, the user should press "draw".
-This will add a card to the user's hand.
-He will need to keep pressing.
-"draw" until he can play a card.

-*If a player cannot play and the boneyard is empty, he will press "cannotPlayOrDraw" bottom which will update the counter of turns without play and will keep the game going (or end it if it got to 2).

-* If you make the screen smaller, the tiles visuals get messy.
-* In the GUI version the console prints what the computer is doing, but I wanted keep it because it can help see what the computer did and I think it adds to the game

-### Console Game Specifics
-Instead of clicking, you press on the keyboard.
-If you can play, it will ask you what Domino you want to play, and you need to write the index (starting from 0).
-Then it will ask if you want to rotate the tile.
-If you press 'y', it will count as yes; anything else will be counted as no.
-It will then go right or left.
-If the user presses 'l', it will be counted as left; anything else will be counted as right.
-If the move is not legal, it will tell you, and you do the process again.
-If you cannot play a card, it will a card automatically for you, and will keep drawing automatically until you can Play a card if the boneyard is empty.
+This is a **human-versus-computer domino game**.
+Each domino has two sides, with a number between **0 and 6** on each side.
+There is only one variation of each domino, resulting in a total of **28 dominoes**.

+At the start of the game:
+- Each player is dealt **7 dominoes**.
+- The remaining **14 dominoes** are placed in the **boneyard** (the deck).

+### Gameplay
+- On their turn, a player places a domino that matches the configuration of the tiles on the table.
+- **Blank tiles (0s)** act as wild cards.
+- If the player has a valid move, they must play a domino to extend the line of play.
+- If no valid move is possible:
+  - The player draws from the boneyard until they find a matching domino or the boneyard is empty.
+  - If the boneyard is empty and no move is possible, the player's turn ends.
+- Players **cannot draw from the boneyard** if they already have a playable domino.

+## Winning the Game
+The game ends when:
+1. The **boneyard is empty**, and either:
+   - A player places their last domino.
+   - Both players take turns without placing a domino.

+### Scoring
+- At the end of the game, the dots on each player’s remaining dominoes are counted.
+- The player with the **lower total dots** wins.
+- If a player has **no dominoes left**, they are guaranteed to win.
+- In the case of a tie (same number of dots), the player who last placed a domino is declared the winner.

+### Special Scenario
+If a human player has one domino left, the computer has none, and there’s one domino remaining in the boneyard:
+- The human plays their last domino but does **not win** because the computer will draw the last domino from the boneyard.
+- If the computer can play the domino it drew, it wins, as per the game rules.

+ ---

+## GUI Version
+### How to Play
+- **Placing a Tile**:
+  - Click on a tile, then choose whether to play it on the **left** or **right** using buttons at the bottom (the above the player domino's).
+  - If no button is selected, the move defaults to the side the bottom is currently on.
+  - If the move is **illegal**, nothing happens.

+- **Flipping a Tile**:
+  - Option 1: Click the tile, then click the "Flip Sides" button.
+  - Option 2: Double-click the tile to flip it.

+- **Drawing Tiles**:
+  - If you cannot play, press **"Draw"** to add a domino to your hand.
+Continue pressing until you can play.

+- **No Moves Available**:
+  - If the boneyard is empty and no moves are possible, press **"Cannot Play or Draw"** to update the turn counter.
+If both players cannot play for 2 turns, the game ends.

+### Notes:
+- **Visuals**: Resizing the screen can cause tiles to display incorrectly.
+- **Console Output**: The GUI version prints the computer’s moves in the console for clarity and adds to the overall experience.

+---

+## Console Version
+### How to Play
+- **Placing a Tile**:
+  - When prompted, type the **index** of the domino you want to play (starting from 0).
+  - The program will then ask if you want to rotate the tile.
+    - Press `y` for yes or any other key for no.
+  - Finally, specify the placement direction:
+    - Press `l` for left or any other key for right.

+- **Illegal Moves**:
+  - If the move is not valid, you’ll be notified and prompted to try again.

+- **Drawing Tiles**:
+  - If you cannot play, the program will automatically draw tiles for you until a valid move is possible.
+  - If the boneyard is empty, your turn will end.